cbourke/ComputerScienceI/hacks/hack10.0/readme.md

 `char`).
 If you provide it an invalid sequence, it will return `\0` the null character.

-In addition, the trigrams UAA, UAG, and UGA are special markers that indicate a (premature) end to the protein sequencing (there may be additional nucleotides left in the RNA sequence, but they are ignored and the translation ends).
+In addition, the trigrams `UAA`, `UAG`, and `UGA` are special markers that indicate a (premature) end to the protein sequencing (there may be additional nucleotides left in the RNA sequence, but they are ignored and the translation ends).
 The function we've provided will return a lower-case `x` character for any of these three trigrams.

-As an example, suppose we start with the DNA sequence $AAATTCCGCGTACCC$;
+As an example, suppose we start with the DNA sequence `AAATTCCGCGTACCC`;
-it would be encoded into RNA as $AAAUUCCGCGUACCC$; and into an amino acid sequence $KFRVP$.
+it would be encoded into RNA as `AAAUUCCGCGUACCC`; and into an amino acid sequence `KFRVP`.

 You will write a program that takes two command line arguments.
 The first is an input file containing a DNA sequence and the second is the